06rishabhbisht/Retail-Sales-Analysis-Dashboard/README.md

 ## 📸 Sample Visualizations

-Check the Visualizations appended in the repository.
+Check the Visualizations(Insights.docx) appended in the repository.

 ---